tilckets provider ticketing service

 Access by car :

 For parking, there is a car park 2 minutes’ walk from the Casa Batlló.
 See directions to Parking Saba Bamsa Passeig de Gràcia.
 In order to ensure that you have a parking space when you arrive, you can reserve your space.

-Affiliated with the Tiqets ticketing platform, tilckets is not the monument’s official website.
-Tiqets is one of the monument’s distribution partners.
+tilckets is affiliated with the Tiqets ticketing platform.
+This site is not the monument’s official site.
+Tiqets is one of the monument’s reseller partners.